boxyhq/website/docs/jackson/deploy/env-variables.md

 ### **DSYNC_WEBHOOK_BATCH_SIZE**

 Enable batch processing of directory sync events.
 The value represents the number of events to batch together instead of sending each event individually.
-This requires you to configure a cron job to [process the queued events](/docs/directory-sync/api-reference#batch-processing-events)
+This requires you to configure a cron job to [process the queued events](/docs/directory-sync/api-reference#batch-processing-events).
+Alternatively you can set `DSYNC_WEBHOOK_BATCH_CRON_INTERVAL` below if you are not deploying the service in an Edge environment.

 ### **DSYNC_WEBHOOK_BATCH_CRON_INTERVAL**